Argennon-Project/ADAGs/README.md

 paper [here](https://raw.githubusercontent.com/aybehrouz/AVM/main/pdf/A.pdf).

-Until the launch of the Argennon mainnet, an ERC20 token and a governance system will be deployed on the Binance Smart Chain in order to represent investors' share in the project and giving them the ability to determine the project path.
+Until the launch of the Argennon mainnet, an ERC20 token and a governance system will be deployed on the Binance Smart Chain in order to represent investors' share in the project and giving them the opportunity to determine the project path.

 ### The Argennon ERC20 token